cheesesamwich/Glide/README.md

 #### Other Client Installation

 Currently, there is no documented support for any other modded Discord clients.
 The theme has been tested on Vencord, but it's expected to work fine elsewhere.

-#### Privacy Blur Configuration (Note: You will need to manually update the theme when a new version is available.)

-To enable privacy blur:
-1. Download the theme locally to your Downloads folder.
-2. Open it in your preferred IDE.
-3. Modify the `--privacy-blur` variable to your liking in the CSS file.